 Copper connections should be made using screened Cat5e or Cat6 cable.
-For more information on copper connections, SFPs and fibers, please see the Connection Types and Cat5e Cables sections.
+For more information on copper connections, SFP's and fibers, please see the Connection Types and Cat5e Cables sections.

-The illustration to the right shows the location of the connections on the rack and surface switches.
+The illustrations to the right show the location of the connections on the racks and surface switches.

 The two surface switches are located inside the control surface, mounted to the rear cover of the section containing the IEC mains power inlets.
-These can be accessed by removing the control surface panels and upstand meter panels in that area of the console.
+These can be accessed by removing the control surface panels and up-stand meter panels in that area of the console.